-In the General section, you can enable/disable AJAX and multi-select feature for navigation filters, as well as select a widget display option from the drop-down list: Default, Simple Checkbox, Checkbox, or Circle.
+In the General section, you can enable/disable AJAX and multi-select features and decide whether to show subcategories in the navigation filters.
+Besides, you can choose a filter applying mode (Instantly or By button click), as well as a widget display option from the drop-down list: Default, Simple Checkbox, Checkbox, or Circle.
 If you choose Checkbox or Circle option, it will open additional settings: specify the color for the widget’s background, border, and label.
-Here you can also allow showing opened filters at the top of the filtered products page.
+Here, you can also allow showing opened filters at the top of the filtered product listing.

-Highlight section lets you enable highlighting function for filter links and pick the highlight color.
+The Highlight section lets you enable the highlighting function for filter links and pick the highlight color.

-In Links Limit, you can set the number of links to be displayed for a filter and select how the links limit should be visible (Show/hide link or Scroll box).
-If you choose the first option, specify “Less text” and “More text” options to define the text button for collapsing and expanding filters, as well as a switch label color.
+In Links Limit, you decide how the links limit should be visible (Show/hide link or Scroll box) and set the number of links displayed for a filter.
+If you choose the first option, specify “Less text” and “More text” options to define the text button for collapsing and expanding filters.

 If you choose the Scroll box option, specify the scroll height in pixels.